 - Don't overcrowd the air fryer.
 The salmon should be placed in a single layer in the basket.
 If cooking large amounts of salmon, cook it in batches.

 - I prefer to use skinless salmon because it's easier and doesn't stick to the air fryer.
-If using salmon with the skin, I would recommend lining the basket with an air fryer liner so that it doesn't stick.
+If using salmon with the skin, I would recommend lining the basket with a silicone air fryer liner or perforated parchment sheets so that it doesn't stick.
 You can also make your own liner with a sheet of parchment paper.
 Cut it into a circle and punch some holes in it with a hole puncher.
 This will help the air circulate around the food better.

 The easiest way to check if your salmon is cooked is to press down on it gently with a fork.
 If the flesh flakes easily, then it's done.
 You can also check for doneness with a meat thermometer.
 The FDA recommends cooking salmon to an internal temperature of 145°F, which is well done.
 If that's how you like your salmon, remove it from the air fryer when it reaches 140°F since it will continue to cook after it's taken out.
 If you like your salmon a little less cooked (like I do), remove it when it reaches 130-135°F.